microsoft/BuildTourHack/stories/2/213_AddUwp.md

 In order to prevent having to do complete rebuilts of our solution every time we change some code, we need to tell the DesktopBridge Debugging Project (Microsoft.Knowzy.Debug) which DLL's to copy to the AppX.
 Unfortunately, the current version of Visual Studio 2017 is not able to correcty handle code changes Desktop Bridge dependencies.

-Since we will be modifying the Microsoft.Knowzy.JsonDataProvider and Microsoft.Knowzy.Common projects, let's add them to AppXPackageFileList.xml in the Microsoft.Knowzy.Debug project.
+Since we will be modifying the Microsoft.Knowzy.JsonDataProvider and Microsoft.Knowzy.UwpHelpers projects, let's add them to AppXPackageFileList.xml in the Microsoft.Knowzy.Debug project.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>